 The EdD degree at the Pitt School of Education consists of 90 credits.
-However, students will transfer 30 credits of qualified coursework from a master's program to the program.
+Of that total, a student is required to transfer 30 credits of qualified coursework from a master's program into the program.
 That reduces the amount of your required new credits to 60 credits.
+Students must have earned a B grade or better on each of their master's courses in order for the credits to qualify.

 |Core Courses||24 credits|